chanheec/dafny-encoder/README.md

-##  Pre-training for Dafny using masked language modeling (MLM)
+## Method part1: Pre-training for Dafny using masked language modeling (MLM)

-We train our model based on `codebert-base-mlm` (https://huggingface.co/microsoft/codebert-base-mlm).
+Our model is based on `codebert-base-mlm` (https://huggingface.co/microsoft/codebert-base-mlm).

 First, as in CodeBERT/Roberta, we merge the input pair (proof goal, program) as a single string using separator.
 Next, we randomly select 15% of the tokens in a data.